 HRNZ has developed The Path – the Capability Framework for HR professionals in Aotearoa, New Zealand that outlines what excellence in HR looks like over a number of different levels, from a basic delivery level through to a strategic governance level.

-Human Resources New Zealand supports HR Professionals to achieve recognised standards of excellence and competence in HR practice through its professional pathway.
+HRNZ supports HR Professionals to achieve recognised standards of excellence and competence in HR practice through our Professional Pathway.

 HRNZ provides recognition for proven HR practitioners through its offer of Emerging Professional and Chartered Member status.
 Chartered Members are acknowledged in the New Zealand market for having achieved required standards of competence in the HR profession.
 All HRNZ Members who are not yet Chartered or Emerging Professional are Affiliate Members and are recognised by the post-nominal AHRNZ.

 The Emerging Professional Member accreditation is available to early career HR professionals.
 This accreditation confirms to prospective Employers that a member has: